dylanchristensen/AutoPwn-OSAI/README.md

+**Note:** This is a work-in-progress fork of AutoPwn.
+The goal is to explore integration of open-source AI models to enhance and extend autonomous vulnerability discovery and exploitation.
+Currently in planning and setup — functionality matches upstream until further commits are added.

 # AutoPwn
 AutoPwn is an AI-driven agent designed to autonomously discover and execute exploits against known vulnerabilities in a sandboxed environment.
 It leverages large language models guided by structured "playbooks" to progress through the stages of a software exploit, from initial reconnaissance to achieving root shell access.